kubernetes/website/content/en/docs/concepts/configuration/assign-pod-node.md

 The `NodeRestriction` admission plugin prevents kubelets from setting or modifying labels with a `node-restriction.kubernetes.io/` prefix.
 To make use of that label prefix for node isolation:

-1. Check that you're using Kubernetes v1.11+ so that NodeRestriction is available.
-2. Ensure you are using the [Node authorizer](/docs/reference/access-authn-authz/node/) and have _enabled_ the [NodeRestriction admission plugin](/docs/reference/access-authn-authz/admission-controllers/#noderestriction).
+1. Ensure you are using the [Node authorizer](/docs/reference/access-authn-authz/node/) and have _enabled_ the [NodeRestriction admission plugin](/docs/reference/access-authn-authz/admission-controllers/#noderestriction).
-3. Add labels under the `node-restriction.kubernetes.io/` prefix to your Node objects, and use those labels in your node selectors.
+2. Add labels under the `node-restriction.kubernetes.io/` prefix to your Node objects, and use those labels in your node selectors.
 For example, `example.com.node-restriction.kubernetes.io/fips=true` or `example.com.node-restriction.kubernetes.io/pci-dss=true`.

 ## Affinity and anti-affinity